What is Artificial Lift?

 Working of an Artificial Lift

 The working principle of an artificial lift system is to maintain the required bottom hole pressure by artificial means to produce desired fluids.
-This is achieved by various types of artificial lift methods in the oil and gas industry like sucker rod pumps, electrical submersible centrifugal pumps, rotating rod pumps, hydraulic pumps, piston type sucker rod pumps, plunger lift, gas lift, etc. Each has its unique advantages and disadvantages.
+This is achieved by various types of artificial lift methods in the oil and gas industry like sucker rod pumps, electrical submersible centrifugal pumps, rotating rod pumps, hydraulic pumps, piston type sucker rod pumps, plunger lifts, gas lifts, etc. Each has its unique advantages and disadvantages.

 Artificial Lift Methods